anilercan/bdb/README.md

 ## structure

-data stored in manually written json files, displayed using javascript, structured using html
+data stored in json files, structured and parsed using javascript, displayed using html

 ## ratings